graelo/website/content/tokio/tutorial/shared-state.md

 ## On using `std::sync::Mutex`

-Note, `std::sync::Mutex` and **not** `tokio::sync::Mutex` is used to guard the `HashMap`.
-A common error is to unconditionally use `tokio::sync::Mutex` from within async code.
-An async mutex is a mutex that is locked across calls to `.await`.
+Note that the `HashMap` is guarded with `std::sync::Mutex` and **not** `tokio::sync::Mutex`.
+It is a common antipattern to unconditionally use `tokio::sync::Mutex` from within async code.
+Let's explain the difference because making the wrong choice impacts performance.

-A synchronous mutex will block the current thread when waiting to acquire the lock.
-This, in turn, will block other tasks from processing.
-However, switching to `tokio::sync::Mutex` usually does not help as the asynchronous mutex uses a synchronous mutex internally.

-As a rule of thumb, using a synchronous mutex from within asynchronous code is fine as long as contention remains low and the lock is not held across calls to `.await`.
-Additionally, consider using [`parking_lot::Mutex`][parking_lot] as a faster alternative to `std::sync::Mutex`.
+A synchronous mutex, such as `std::sync::Mutex` or its faster alternative [`parking_lot::Mutex`], will block the current thread when waiting to acquire the lock.
+Of course, while the thread is blocked waiting to acquire the lock, it cannot process other tasks.
+However, when protecting simple data, this is often the best guard strategy and you should use it in asynchronous functions as long as the contention remains low and the lock is not held across calls to `.await` (a synchronous mutex is not `Send`; we cover this detail later in this chapter).

 [parking_lot]: https://docs.rs/parking_lot/0.10.2/parking_lot/type.Mutex.html

+An asynchronous mutex such as `tokio::sync::Mutex`, is a mutex for which the lock can be held across calls to `.await` (it is `Send`) and which does not block when waiting to acquire the lock.
+However this mutex is not magic: it uses a synchronous mutex internally, and if used to guard access to simple data, it is slower than a `std::sync::Mutex` or `parking_lot::Mutex`.

+The primary use case of the async mutex is to provide shared mutable access to I/O resources such as a database connection, and even in these cases, spawning a task to manage the I/O resource is often a better strategy (see next chapter).

 # Update `process()`

-The process function no longer initializes a `HashMap`.
-Instead, it takes the shared handle to the `HashMap` as an argument.
+In our previous code, the `HashMap` initialization code moved from the `process` function to the `main` function.
+The `process` function now takes instead the shared handle to the `HashMap` as an argument.
 It also needs to lock the `HashMap` before using it.

+Here is the resulting code:

 ```rust
 use tokio::net::TcpStream;